OpenSlides/openslides-autoupdate-service/README.md

 * `AUTH_HOST`: Host of the auth service.
 The default is `localhost`.
 * `AUTH_PORT`: Port of the auth service.
 The default is `9004`.
 * `AUTH_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
-* `DEACTIVATE_PERMISSION`: Deactivate requests to the permission service.
-The result is, that every user can see everything.
-The default is `false`.
 * `OPENSLIDES_DEVELOPMENT`: If set, the service starts, even when secrets (see below) are not given.
 The default is `false`.